swcooper2014/CrystalCollector/README.md

 The game restarts whenever the player wins or loses.

-The game should show the number of games the player wins and loses.
+The game should show the number of games the player wins and losses.

 You can access the app: https://swcooper2014.github.io/CrystalCollector

-Technolgoies Used
+Technologies Used

 HTML

 CSS

-Boostrap CSS
+Bootstrap CSS

 Javascript